-During 2021/22, the Council's Connect Centres (Enniskillen and Omagh) were open to the public by appointment and on occasions closed to the public due to Covid-19 lockdown requirements however, Customer Service Advisors (CSAs) continued to provide support in line with Covid-19 health and safety guidance.
-Alternative forms of communication are available to the public including Webchat and increased use of email info@fermanaghomagh.com and these assist in providing high standards of customer service and customer satisfaction.
+The Council operates Connect Centres (Enniskillen and Omagh) and these are open to the public.
+There is also a reception presence at the Townhall in Enniskillen and at the Grange in Omagh.
+Alternative forms of communication are available to the public including Webchat, the increased use of email info@fermanaghomagh.com and the Council website and these assist in providing high standards of customer service and customer satisfaction.

 The Council also has in place a Comments and Complaints Policy and Procedure, through which customers can provide feedback on their satisfaction levels with the Council's service delivery.
 Customers can provide feedback through email, telephone, letter, face to face, via the website or Facebook.
-The

-Leisure Centres, Arts Centres and Registration Services have specific customer satisfaction/comments recording processes in place.
+The Leisure Centres, Arts Centres and Registration Services have specific customer satisfaction/comments recording processes in place.
 The feedback received from all these sources is used to inform service delivery and improvements.
-Customer Services Standards were reviewed during the year with customer service training taking place in April 2021.
-The Council is currently engaged with the NI Public Sector Ombudsman (NIPSO) in an exercise to review the arrangements for Complaints in the local government sector and this may lead to review of current policies and procedures.
+Customer Services Standards were reviewed in 2022/23.

+The Council is currently engaged with the NI Public Sector Ombudsman (NIPSO) in an exercise to review the arrangements for Complaints in the local government sector and this will lead to a revised set of policies and procedures from December 2023.